jj123llol/freemcserver.net-python/README.md

 ```py
 console.getlatest()
 ```
-returns a string of the latest console msg
+returns a string of the latest 20 console msgs
 # chat

 chat.say("message") makes the server say the given message.